-Kevin Janison is a native of Los Angeles where he attended Fairfax High School, then California State University, Northridge.
+Kevin Janison is a native of Los Angeles where he is an alumnus of Fairfax High School, then California State University, Northridge.

 He has held the National Weather Association Seal of Approval since 1985.
 The Janison family moved to Las Vegas in 1994, where Kevin worked at KLAS until he proudly moved to News 3 in 2007.
 Prior to Southern Nevada, he worked in Reno; Madison, WI; Evansville, IN; Jackson, MS and New York City.